eclipsesrl/udesly-docs/docs/wordpress-blog-author-page.md

 id: wordpress-author-page
 title: Author Posts Page
 ---
+In WordPress that are two type of pages that can be used as an archive of post of a given Author.
+Don't forget to define your page accordingly to the list below:

+**Author Page**

 This page is used to show the list of posts created by a given Author.
+This page must have the following attribute on the Body:

+> page=archive
+>
+> post-type=author

+**Specific Author Page**

+If you want to give a different style to a given Author page, you have to set it as Specific Author page.
 This page must have the following attribute on the Body:

 > page=archive
 >